ArduPilot/ardupilot_wiki/copter/source/docs/systemid-mode-operation.rst

 | :ref:`SID_T_REC<SID_T_REC>`          | 70 s             |
 +--------------------------------------+------------------+

 The next :ref:`figure<fig-io-signals-axis8>` shows the recorded input (pitch rate target) and output (measured pitch rate) signals over time.
 Below that, the power spectral densities of both signals are depicted, indicating how the power of the signal is distributed over the tested frequency range.
 Examining the first 45 seconds of the test flight, it can clearly be observed that there is not much of a response on the pitch axis, as its rate stays almost constant around 0 rad/s.
-It must be noted that the initial frequency of the sweep (0.05 Hz) is hold for 40 seconds at the beginning of the test flight in order to run two full cycles with a low frequency.
+Note that the initial frequency of the sweep (0.05 Hz) is hold for 40 seconds at the beginning of the test flight in order to run two full cycles with a low frequency.
 With the increase of the frequency afterwards, the magnitude of the resulting pitch rate also rises.

 .. image:: ../images/PitchRateAxis8IdentificationIOSignals.png
 :name: fig-io-signals-axis8

-By estimating the :ref:`frequency-response<fig-freq-resp>` of the system and plotting the Bode diagram, the described behaviour above becomes apparant.
+By estimating the :ref:`frequency-response<fig-freq-resp>` of the system and plotting the Bode diagram, the described behaviour above becomes clear.
 For lower frequencies, the system response reacts with low amplitudes (magnitude decreases).
 Normally, one would expect a (nearly) constant gain around 1 (0 dB) of the closed-loop transfer function for low frequency excitations and a decreasing magnitude for high frequences (which does not show in the diagram because the highest frequency of the frequency-sweep was 5 Hz).
-It is probable that there is a systemic cause for this (undesirable) response of the closed-loop system, which could be a nonlinearity in the system or a high-pass filter that is applied to the gyro measurements and therefore attentuates pitch rates of low frequencies.
+It is probable that there is a systemic cause for this (undesirable) response of the closed-loop system, which could be a nonlinearity in the system or a high-pass filter that is applied to the gyro measurements and therefore attentuates pitch rates of low frequencies?

 .. image:: ../images/BodeplotPitchClosedLoop.png
 :name: fig-freq-resp-axis8

 The next :ref:`figure<fig-io-signals-axis11>` shows the signals that were used for the system identification, consisting of the actual pitch rate as system output and the motor mixer input of the pitch axis (aka pitch rate pid output) as system input.
 It is again observable that the system is merely reacting to an excitation at low frequencies.
 Therefore, the supressing of amplitudes at low frequencies is probably not located in the PID controller, but in the system to be identified.

 .. image:: ../images/PitchRateAxis11IdentificationIOSignals.png
 :name: fig-io-signals-axis11

 The actual identification was carried out in MATLAB with the help of the System Identification Toolbox.
 The generation of the mentioned linear transfer function model was conducted in the frequency-domain, meaning that the frequency-response of the model was fitted to an estimated frequency-response of the system generated from the real-flight.
 Afterwards, the generated transfer function was integrated in a Simulink model together with the PID controller of the pitch axis.
 The simulation result is shown below.

 .. image:: ../images/PitchModelOutput.png
 :name: fig-comparison-model-realflight

 Comparing the system response measured in the real flight and the output of the identified pitch axis model in :ref:`figure<fig-io-signals-axis11>` illustrates that the system behaviour can only be consistenly approximated at higher frequencies.
 The differences between t=55s and t=80s are mainly caused by shifted phases, the amplitude is nearly the same.
 At lower frequencies, the model output actually follows the target pitch rate shown :ref:`above´fig-io-signals-axis8>`, while the system response measured during the test flight does not alter in large amplitudes and mainly consists of noise.
 It is important to note that the input and output signals had to be truncated in order to generate a model that leads to acceptable results.
 To be precise, only the data from 55s till the end was used for the identification.
 Therefore, the system response at frequencies that appeared ealier is the extrapolation of the frequency-response that was identified with the used data.
-This also indicates that there is some component or effect in the system, that has to be considered in the identification process in order to generate a linear model that is capable to reproduce the complete behaviour of the real system.
+This indicates that there is some component or effect in the system, that has to be considered in the identification process in order to generate a linear model that is capable to reproduce the complete behaviour of the real system.